jd89j12dsa/ddse/README.md

 root@2882cbe0c7a4:/ddse\$ nohup mongod &
 ```

 After establishment, we can follow Tests instructions for experiments.
+We also provided a manual installation afterwards.

 ### Install Basic Dependency